tywalch/electrodb/README.md

 ![ElectroDB](https://github.com/tywalch/electrodb/blob/master/assets/electrodb-drk.png?raw=true)
 ***ElectroDB*** is a dynamodb library to ease the use of having multiple entities and complex hierarchical relationships in a single dynamodb table.

-*This library is a work in progress, please submit issues/feedback or reach out on twitter [@tinkertamper](https://twitter.com/tinkertamper)*.
+*This library is a work in progress, please submit issues/feedback or reach out on Twitter [@tinkertamper](https://twitter.com/tinkertamper)*.

 ------------